Kamran Hossain Chowdhury

-Kamran Hossain Chowdhury (কামরান হোসেন চৌধুরী; 24 July 1952 – 4 December 2024) was a Bangladeshi politician who was a Member of Parliament from Faridpur.
-He was a member of the 4th Jatiyo Sangshad.
-He was a member of the parliamentary standing committee on foreign relations.
+Kamran Hossain Chowdhury (24 July 1952 – 4 December 2024) was a Bangladeshi politician who was a Jatiya Sangsad member of Jatiya Party representing the Faridpur-3 constituency during 1988–1990.
+He was a member of the parliamentary standing committee on foreign relations and the chairman of Faridpur District Council.
+He was a member of the Jatiya Party’s Diplomatic Cell and International Affairs Secretary in one faction of the party.

 Early life

-Chowdhury was born in Amirabad Estate, Faridpur on 24 July 1952.
-His father Shamsuddin Chowdhury was the son of a zamindar and studied at Islamia College in Calcutta during the British Raj.
+Kamran Hossain Chowdhury was born in Amirabad Estate, Faridpur, on 24 July 1952 to Shamsuddin Chowdhury and Halima Chishti.
+Shamsuddin was the son of a zamindar and studied at Islamia College in Calcutta during the British Raj.
 Shamsuddin lived in Baker Hostel with Sheikh Mujibur Rahman.
-His mother Halima Chowdhury was the daughter of a magistrate who worked in different parts of Bengal throughout his career, including in Calcutta in the 1940s and Faridpur in the 1950s.
-Chowdhury studied at the Residential Model School and Notre Dame College in Dhaka, East Pakistan.
+He was a distant nephew of Chowdhury Abdallah Zaheeruddin, who represented Faridpur in the Bengal Legislative Council, and Yusuf Ali Chowdhury, a member of the Bengal Legislative Assembly.
+Halima was the daughter of a magistrate who worked in different parts of Bengal throughout his career, including in Calcutta in the 1940s and Faridpur in the 1950s.
+Her brother, Major General Nazirul Aziz Chishti, was the principal staff officer of the Bangladesh Armed Forces.
+While Kamran was young, his home in Faridpur was visited by notable Bengali Muslim politicians, including A. K. Fazlul Huq and Huseyn Shaheed Suhrawardy.

-While Chowdhury was young, his home in Faridpur was visited by the stalwarts of Bengali Muslim politics, including A. K. Fazlul Huq and Huseyn Shaheed Suhrawardy.
-His father was a distant nephew of Chowdhury Abdallah Zaheeruddin, who represented Faridpur in the Bengal Legislative Council, and Yusuf Ali Chowdhury, a member of the Bengal Legislative Assembly.
-Chowdhury is also a distant nephew of former minister Chowdhury Kamal Ibne Yusuf.
+Chowdhury studied at the Residential Model School and Notre Dame College at Dhaka in the then East Pakistan.